Xander Schauffele

 Alexander Victor Schauffele (/ˈzændər ˈʃaʊfəleɪ/; born October 25, 1993) is an American professional golfer who plays on the PGA Tour.
 He won the Tour Championship in 2017 and the gold medal at the men's individual golf event of the 2020 Summer Olympics in Tokyo, Japan.
 He has won two major championships, both in the same year, the 2024 PGA Championship and the 2024 Open Championship.
 Schauffele also competed at the 2024 Summer Olympics.

 Early life

 Schauffele was born on October 25, 1993, in San Diego, California, to Chen Ping-Yi and Stefan Schauffele.
 His mother was born in Taiwan, but grew up in Japan before moving to the United States.
-His father Stefan was born in Stuttgart to a French mother and a German father.
+His father Stefan was born in Stuttgart to a French-Austrian mother and a German father.
 Stefan was an aspiring decathlete.
 While traveling to the German national training center at age 20, he was hit by a drunk driver and suffered career-ending injuries.
 During recovery, he became interested in golf, and later moved to the United States.
 He worked at a golf academy in San Diego and as an assistant golf professional in Hawaii.

 Schauffele's parents met at San Diego's United States International University in 1988 and married three months afterwards.
 They then moved to Germany, where Xander's elder brother Nico was born, before returning to San Diego.

 Schauffele's father introduced him to golf at age nine, and they joined Bernardo Heights Country Club.
 Stefan was Xander's only swing coach from that point until Xander was aged 30.
 Stefan's teaching philosophy relies heavily on basic ball flight laws and golf club mechanics.
 As a result, Xander did not see his own swing until about age 18.
 Schauffele began working with Chris Como, formerly a coach of Tiger Woods and Bryson DeChambeau, in November 2023.

 Two of Schauffele's great-grandfathers played soccer in Europe.
 Johann Hoffmann played for the Austria national football team and won multiple Austrian, Bohemian, and French national titles.
 After playing football for VfB Stuttgart, Richard Schauffele excelled in track and field, garnering over 40 titles in discus, javelin and shot put.
 Xander himself played soccer in his youth before focusing on golf, after his soccer coach refused to reposition him from a defensive midfielder to offensive midfielder.